viteo/digma-e605-qt-apps-framework/README.md

 * SHA1: af9016aa924a577f7b06ffd28c9773b56d74c939

 ## TODO:
-- [ ] Refresh issues - the application is not visible after start, unless the screen is forcibly refreshed.
-NB: Currently the refresh itself doesn't seem to work even through stock device library methods (ProxyScreen class).
+- [x] ~~Refresh issues - the application is not visible after start, unless the screen is forcibly refreshed.
+NB: Currently the refresh itself doesn't seem to work even through stock device library methods (ProxyScreen class).~~
-- [ ] Put together a demo application to see how the following works:
+- [ ] Put together a demo applications to see how the following works:
-  - [ ] LED control (see [firstapp/digma_hw.c](app/firstapp/digma_hw.c) for details)
+  - [ ] LED control
-  - [ ] keyboard and backlight checks,
+  - [x] keyboard and backlight checks
-  - [ ] networking, whatever that might mean for the platform,
+  - [ ] networking, whatever that might mean for the platform
-  - [ ] partial display refresh (see [imdemoapp/main.cpp](app/imdemoapp/main.cpp)),
+  - [x] partial display refresh (see [imdemoapp/main.cpp](app/imdemoapp/main.cpp))
-  - [ ] lots of other stuff from */usr/lib/boeye/libboeye.so*.
+  - [ ] lots of other stuff from */usr/lib/boeye/libboeye.so*
   - [ ] virtual keyboard, as it appears to be a singleton object, held by the boeyeserver process, so I wonder if one could use it in own applications?
 - [ ] rectify linking to Boeye's shared libraries as currently it's a hack.
 - [ ] dig a bit deeper int the DBUS messaging, in particular *com.sibrary.Service.GlobalKey*.